mosne/mosne-media-library-astrobin/README.md

 ## License

-This plugin is licensed under the Gpl2 licence
-This plugin uses the AstroBin API but is not endorsed or certified by AstroBin.
+This plugin is licensed under the GNU GPL 2.0 licence This plugin uses the AstroBin API but is not endorsed or certified by AstroBin.